Ed Daly

-Edward Joseph Daly (November 22, 1922 – January 21, 1984) was a U.S. businessman most notable for his ownership of World Airways which he bought in 1950 and actively managed until 1982.
-Under his ownership, the airline was notable for humanitarian efforts that drew national attention during the Vietnam War, as well as its pioneering low fare and no-frills service.
+Edward Joseph Daly (November 22, 1922 – January 21, 1984) was an American airline executive most notable for owning World Airways, a supplemental air carrier (effectively a charter carrier from 1964 onward) which he bought in 1950 and ran until 1982.
+Under his leadership, the airline drew national attention for its humanitarian efforts during the Vietnam War, as well as its pioneering low fare and no-frills scheduled passenger airline service.

 Early life

 Daly was born to Edward Michael Daly and Elizabeth Grace in Chicago on November 22, 1922.
 His father, a firefighter, died when he was 15 years old.
 Daly helped support his family by working as an onion topper during the summers and managing a trucking firm while attending college.
 The trucking firm operated three tractors and five trailers when he sold it.
 He was a Golden Gloves boxer, developing skills that he would use in Vietnam.
 Daly rejected his image as a kid from the Chicago slums, though he admitted that the period after his father's death was one of financial difficulty.